ARRL NYC/Long Island Field Day 2000 Report

 was there to present the club with a Field Day Proclamation.

-The sixth stop was the Wantagh Amateur Radio Club with Field Day Chairman
+The sixth stop was the Wantagh Amateur Radio Club with Field Day

 Vic Panzica WA2JIW on hand to welcome the ARRL.
 Wantagh had a beautiful site